2023 Best Linguistics & Literature Schools in Virginia

 On average, comparative literature graduates from UMW take out $20,500 in student loans while working on their degree.

 With a ranking of #9, Virginia Commonwealth University did quite well on this year’s best schools for linguistics and comparative literature students.
-Located in the medium-sized city of Richmond, VCU is a public school with a fairly large student population.
+Located in the medium-sized city of Richmond, VCU is a public college with a fairly large student population.

 While working on their degree, comparative literature majors at VCU accumulate an average of around $26,000 in student debt.